Cost Reimbursement Grants, up to $1500, for Approved Weight Loss Programs

 Knowing that the battle to lose weight is difficult, it's helpful to bear in mind that the information on this web page is meant to engage you in a positive way that can help you approach your weight loss goal with reasonable expectations.

-We are not presenting this information to convince you that a financial incentive will suddenly make losing weight any easier than it truly is, or that you will have a guaranteed path to receiving the Health Benefit.
-Rather, to prevail, you will still need to make a major effort.
+We are not presenting this information to convince you that a financial incentive will suddenly make losing weight any easier than it truly is, or that you will have a guaranteed path to receiving the Health Grant.
+To prevail, you will still need to make a major effort.